onemeid/onemeid.github.io/README.md

 # OneMe Identity
 A path to self-sovereign identity.

-## Your digital identity is broken.
+## Your digital identity is broken

 The way current IT systems create and manage your identity is siloed and fragmented.
 We have separate credentials for every service we use -- from insurance, banking, vehicle registration, to emails -- yet we often use the same set of passwords for each of these hundreds of accounts.